cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

   class and benchmarks you have done before going into production.
 - which relevant Kubernetes applications you are using in your cluster (i.e.
   Prometheus, Grafana, Istio, Certmanager, ...)
+- the situation of continuous backup, in particular if it's in place and working
+  correctly: in case it is not, make sure you take an [emergency backup](#emergency-backup) before performing any potential disrupting operation

 ### Useful utilities